smitkunpara/searXNG-mcp/README.md

   - `num_results` (int, optional, default 5): Number of results per query (1-50)

 **Returns:**
-- Dictionary mapping each query to its results containing:
+- TOON-encoded string containing search results with:
   - `status`: "success" or "error"
   - `count`: Number of results returned
-  - `results`: List of result objects with title, url, content, engine
+  - `results`: List of result objects with title, url, content
   - `error`: Error message (only present if status is "error")

 **Headers:**